adam3smith/lis546_Sp24/content/overview_and_intro.md

 1. Please make an earnest effort to keep up with work.
 The course is designed to build upon previous week's content.
 Practice or exercise in one week often is the baseline for starting an assignment the next week.

-2. I have a no questions asked policy - but you must request an extension at least 48 hours before an assignment is due (my email is `nmweber@uw.edu`).
+2. I have a no questions asked policy - but you must request an extension at least 48 hours before an assignment is due (my email is `skarcher@uw.edu`).
 If you are falling behind and I havent't had have any communication from you I may reach out with an email.
 Please don't interpret this as any form of pressure other than my expressing a concern.

 ## How this class is organized
 There are two aspect of this class that will require your time and attention.